 - Students to best‐in‐class materials and resources to truly engage them in critical thinking.

-- Our member companies to important industry trends, research and new markets that will increase the use of hands‐on materials and tools with students teachers.
+- Our member companies to important industry trends, research, and new markets that will increase the use of hands‐on materials and tools with students and teachers.

-- Policy change that increases the used of hands‐on materials, technology, tools and components as a key component of STEM learning.
+- Policy change that elevates science and STEM education and increases the use of hands‐on materials, technology, tools and components as a key component of STEM learning.

-- Resources for improved and up‐to‐date science labs and classrooms across the U.S.
+- Resources and funding for improved and up‐to‐date science labs and classrooms across the U.S.

 - Professional Development as a key component of effective use of hands‐on programs, materials, and tools, in classrooms.

 - Making Science assessments count in state and federal accountability requirements.